Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Once surgery is done, you’ll be taken to a recovery room.

 Below are the two types of rectal surgery.
-Your doctor can discuss these with you.
+Your healthcare provider can discuss these with you.

 During a colostomy, part of the colon is connected to an opening in the abdominal wall.
 This new opening is called a stoma.
 This is where stool now leaves the body.
 Stool passes through the stoma into a special bag or appliance.
 Your healthcare team will help you learn how to care for your stoma.
 Adjusting to having a colostomy can seem overwhelming.
 But you will get lots of support.
 In time, caring for your stoma will become part of your daily routine.